Automated Patch Assessment for Program Repair at Scale: Experimental Results

-\begin{mdframed} Answer to RQ5: The more number of test generation for RGT assessment, the better effectiveness for overfitting patch identification.
-Yet, a trade-off exists between time spent in test generation and automated patch assessment effectiveness: 9 runs of Evosuite and 16 runs of Randoop.
-This provides a practical configuration guideline for future research and experiments. \end{mdframed}
+\begin{mdframed} Answer to RQ5: The more test suites generated, the better effectiveness of overfitting patch identification.
+Yet, our experiments suggest pragmatic values to be used by APR researchers: 10 runs of Evosuite and 15 runs of Randoop (\#F12). \end{mdframed}